 Placement Testing for Students at a Distance

-Students who cannot complete the placement test on campus may obtain a voucher from the SCC Testing Center to complete the placement test at another authorized test center.
+Students who cannot complete the placement test on campus will need to work with the SCC Testing Center to complete the placement test at another authorized test center.

 Placement Test Results Transfer

 Stanly Community College will only accept transferred testing results in a sealed envelope or via electronic transmission (facsimile or e-mail) from the testing site at which the student completed the placement test.
-Only acceptable placement tests will be used for college readiness as indicated on the Multiple Measures for Placement Policy.
+Only acceptable placement tests will be used for college readiness using the RISE model for placement.

 Placement Testing Costs or Fees